iRedScarf/chatgpt-with-houston/README.md

 This repo is based on [withastro/houston.astro.build](https://github.com/withastro/houston.astro.build).
 Modifications have been made to the code in `src/pages/api.ts` and `src/util.ts` to enable communication with the OpenAI API within the HoustonAI interface.

-Currently, the project does not support rendering streaming responses and custom `System Role`, but these features are planned for future implementation.
+Currently, the project does not support custom features such as `System Role` and `Temperature`, but plans to implement these in the future.

 ## How it works